apache/doris/docs/en/docs/ecosystem/spark-doris-connector.md

 | DECIMALV3  | DecimalType<sup>2</sup>          |

 * Note1: In Connector, `DATE` and` DATETIME` are mapped to `String`.
 Due to the processing logic of the Doris underlying storage engine, when the time type is used directly, the time range covered cannot meet the demand.
 So use `String` type to directly return the corresponding time readable text.
-* Note2: In Connector, `DATEV2`, `DATETIMEV2` and `DECIMALV3` will be supported in Doris 2.0, but there are currently no plans to support versions below 2.0.
+* Note2: In Connector 1.2.0, `DATEV2`, `DATETIMEV2` and `DECIMALV3`, it can only be written in versions below Doris 2.0, and above 2.0, it is used normally.